vishvAsa/kalpAntaram/kANe/v4/5/General_Index.md

 sraddha'; 596-617; Agnitirtha, a sub tirtha 615; Aksaya-vata is the most famous sub-tirtha at P. death at the foot of wbicb or suicide from which was believed to lead to highest worlds 614 ; at the very sight of P. or by taking its name or by applying its clay to the body a man becomes free from sins 597; bath in month of Magba at P. highly praised 617; Bhogavati, vedi of Prajāpati, sub-tirtha of P. 614; bound aries of P. 599; confluence of three rivers at P. came to be asso ciated with om and with Pradyumna, Sankarsana, Hari 601; Dasasvame dhaka, a sub-tirtha of P. 614; deriv ation of the word Prayaga in various ways 598; distinction between Pra yāga-mandala, Prayaga and Veni or Triveni, each subsequent one being smaller in extent but holier than each preceding one 598-599; gift of kapila cow and the marriage of a daughter in ārsa form at P. highly eulogised 600; gifts made according to one's ability at P., in Kuruksetra, on Gangā, at Puskara, Setubandha, Gangadvāra, Naimiņa produce in exhaustible results 600-601; greatest holiness in, 586; greatness of the confluence of Ganga and Yamuna occurs in a khila verse 596-597 ; greatness of, described in the Maha

-bhārata and some Puranas 597; is called Tirtharaja in some Puranas 597; is said to be the middle vedi for Brahmā and is called Prajāpati kşetra 597; is known as Triveni; is not destroyed at the end of a kalpa and Brahmā, Vişnu (as Veni madhava) and Rudra as the sacred Vata stay there at the end of kalpa 600; Kalpataru quotes on P. only Vanaparva and Matsya and no other Purana 601; mantra to be recited when women offer their cut hair at P. 603 ; meaning of the statement 'those who die at P. are not born again' discussed 611-614 ; officers were appointed in Kashmir for supervising suicide by fast 605; one dying at P. becomes immortal 547; one dying on the way to P, reaps great benefit even without reaching it 615; practice of suicide at P. has great antiquity 612; procedure pres cribed by Tristhalisetu for a man committing religious suicide at P. 610,611; Pratisthāna or Samudraküpa, a sub-tirtha of P. 614; reference to a bath at P. in the purānas generally means a bath at the confluence of the two rivers 599; removal of sin is the only result of tonsure at P. 602; sub-tirthas under Prayāga 614-615; sraddha has to be performed at most famous tirthas 616; theory of medi eval writers was that at the time of death in Prayāga or Varanasi the Lord Himself whispers in the ears of the dying man higher knowledge or the Taraka mantra and that mokşa does not result directly by dying at a tirtha, 612-613; three rivers, Gangā, Yamunā and Sarasvati (bet ween the other two ) are believed to meet at 597; tonsure at P discussed and great importance Attached to it by digests 601-602; Tivadipiina, a sub-tirtha of P. 614-615, Verikketra is within the limits of Prand is twenty bows in length 599; amaterskierol the
+bhārata and some Puranas 597; is called Tirtharaja in some Puranas 597; is said to be the middle vedi for Brahmā and is called Prajāpati kṣetra 597; is known as Triveni; is not destroyed at the end of a kalpa and Brahmā, Viṣnu (as Veni madhava) and Rudra as the sacred Vata stay there at the end of kalpa 600; Kalpataru quotes on P. only Vanaparva and Matsya and no other Purana 601; mantra to be recited when women offer their cut hair at P. 603 ; meaning of the statement 'those who die at P. are not born again' discussed 611-614 ; officers were appointed in Kashmir for supervising suicide by fast 605; one dying at P. becomes immortal 547; one dying on the way to P, reaps great benefit even without reaching it 615; practice of suicide at P. has great antiquity 612; procedure pres cribed by Tristhalisetu for a man committing religious suicide at P. 610,611; Pratisthāna or Samudraküpa, a sub-tirtha of P. 614; reference to a bath at P. in the purānas generally means a bath at the confluence of the two rivers 599; removal of sin is the only result of tonsure at P. 602; sub-tirthas under Prayāga 614-615; sraddha has to be performed at most famous tirthas 616; theory of medi eval writers was that at the time of death in Prayāga or Varanasi the Lord Himself whispers in the ears of the dying man higher knowledge or the Taraka mantra and that mokṣa does not result directly by dying at a tirtha, 612-613; three rivers, Gangā, Yamunā and Sarasvati (bet ween the other two ) are believed to meet at 597; tonsure at P discussed and great importance Attached to it by digests 601-602; Tivadipiina, a sub-tirtha of P. 614-615, Verikketra is within the limits of Prand is twenty bows in length 599; amaterskierol the

 2600; i form at age of a